ActiveLearningStudio/netlify-cms/markdown/homePage/heroSection.md

 ---
 templateKey: hero-section
 title: hero-section-home-page
-heading one: Open Education + Open Content = Freedom! heading two: Only open technology and openly licensed content can change the future of learning. heading Three: >-
+heading one: Open Technology + Open Content = OPENEDUCATION! heading two: Only open technology and openly licensed content can change the future of learning. heading Three: >-